MakieOrg/Makie.jl/docs/src/lighting.md

   blurring.
 Small `blur` will be faster, sharper and more patterned.
   Large `blur` will be slower and smoother.
 Typically `blur = 2` is a good compromise.

+## Matcap

+A matcap (material capture) is a texture which is applied based on the normals of a given mesh.
+They typically include complex materials and lighting and offer a cheap way to apply those to any mesh.
+You may pass a matcap via the `matcap` attribute of a `mesh`, `meshscatter` or `surface` plot.
+Setting `shading = false` is suggested.
+You can find a lot matcaps [here](https://github.com/nidorx/matcaps).

 ## Examples